 There are many choices for filtration, but for ease of maintenance, you can use two large coarse sponge filters, placed in the two back corners of the aquarium.
 (For details on how to install them, see our article on how to use sponge filters.)
 Also, to quickly introduce beneficial bacteria to your aquarium, let the filters first run in another established aquarium for a couple of weeks before placing them in the new tank.
 The beneficial bacterial will provide a welcoming ecosystem for your new fish, greatly minimize loss of life, and make your aquarium maintenance routine much easier.

 Adding an air stone to the inside of a sponge filter helps to increase filtration efficiency and lessen the bubbling sound.

-Since we are using low light plants for this tank, a low intensity LED light such as the Finnex Stingray is sufficient for our setup.
-However, your lighting requirements may vary greatly depending on the dimensions of your aquarium, so check our LED Aquarium Lighting Guide for suggestions on which light is right for you.
+To help grow the plants (and also make the fish look amazing), get a planted aquarium light such the Easy Plant LED.
+Your lighting requirements may vary greatly depending on the dimensions of your aquarium, so check our LED Aquarium Lighting Guide for suggestions on which light is right for you.
 Make sure to connect the light to a power outlet timer so that the plants get a consistent amount of light (generally eight to ten hours per day).
 Too little light will cause the plants to die off, whereas too much light will grow a nice crop of unsightly algae.